bluesky/tiled/example_configs/keycloak_oidc/README.md

-# Running a Local Keycloak Instance for Authentication and OPA for Authorization
+# Running a Local Keycloak Instance for Authentication and Open Policy Agent for Authorization

 This example demonstrates how to set up authentication using Keycloak (or any OAuth2-compliant provider).
 Two clients require authentication:
 1. Tiled CLI (command-line client)